tonyest/Prospress/readme.txt

 == Changelog ==

 = 1.1 =
-* Bids are now a custom post type
 * PayPal Buy Now option available
 * Live countdown in final 24 hours.
 * Hooks added in preparation for Cubepoints and other plugins to interface.
 * Changed the way prospress redirects the index template to fix problems with pre-existing pages with the same slug.
 * Simplified Prospress capabilities.
 * Taxonomies are now enabled by default.
-* Added Hello-world auction item on first install.
+* Added Hello World Auction on first install.
 * Fixed bug in sorting taxonomies.
 * Fixed link-tree for Taxonomies so as not to display empty Taxonomies.
-* Changed Prospress settings to use Wordpress standard register_settings() format.
+* Changed Prospress settings to use WordPress standard register_settings() format.
 New method is simpler and more extensible.
-* Other minor bug fixes.
+* Assorted bug fixes.

 = 1.0.2 =
 * Fixed bug causing Price & Winning Bidder columns to display on the admin page for all custom post type